d4n3sh/thedaneshproject/content/posts/2008-07-08-nov25-behind-the-revolt-by-indrani-kopal.md

 What happened on [November 25th 2007][4].
 From the hearts of those who were there.

-My family was part of this interview by MalaysiaKini and you&#8217;ll see from the footage that my Dad was quite emotional about the whole event.
+My family was part of this interview by MalaysiaKini and you'll see from the footage that my Dad was quite emotional about the whole event.

 Thanks Indrani Kopal